 Mechanical design offers a dynamic mix of creativity and technical expertise, making it an ideal career path.
-Let’s now explore why it’s a smart move and how you can successfully break into the industrial sector.
+Let’s explore why it’s a smart move and how you can successfully break into the mechanical design sector.

 The Impact of CAD Systems on Mechanical Design